MEXICAN DRIED PEPPERS

-These are very hot small peppers, also known as “bird pepper’ with an elongated shape, it measures about ¼” long and 1/8” width.
-There are several small types of hot chiles that are called indistinctly “piquín” when they are dried but when they are fresh they receive other names according to their shape and the region where they are grown.
+These are very hot small peppers, also known as “bird peppers’ with an elongated shape, it measures about ¼” long and 1/8” width.
+There are several small types of hot chiles (some are a cylindrical shape too) that are called indistinctly “piquín” when they are dried but when they are fresh they receive other names according to their shape and the region where they are grown.
 Like the Chile Tepin that is very similar but is round.
 Piquin pepper is a very common chile on the northern state of Nuevo León, México and also found here in the USA Southern States of Texas, Arizona & Nuevo México.
 You can find other varieties of these Chiles in the south of México and other central and south America countries.

 SCOVILLE RATING: 50,000 -25,000

 They are typically used for salsas, like this Piquín Salsa.